Digithought/BlackNet/README.md

 There are various options for compiling and running on Mono on the BBB.
 * If you are using HDMI or VNC you can install MonoDevelop on the BeagleBone Black and use it as per normal.
+* Supposedly Monodevelop (Xamarin) has remote debugging capabilities, but I've yet to get it to work.
+Instructions are [here](http://www.ofitselfso.com/Beagle/RemoteMonoDebuggingOnTheBeagleBoneBlack.php).
 * What I've been trying to get working is remote debugging from Visual Studio.
 The Mono soft debugger appears to be rather mature, as it's used by Unity and Xamarin, and I think even when debugging locally by the MonoDevelop environment, but integration with Visual Studio is the main issue.